Liviu2018/employee/EmployeeManagement/README.md

     - /listAllEmployees <- will return a formated list of all existing employees

-Algorithm to format the data O(NlogN):
+Algorithm to format the data - O(NlogN) CPU complexity and O(N) memory complexity:
 We arrange the data in a tree, where the CEO is the root, its immediate manages are its children nodes, and so on.
-After building* this tree we iterate on it and compose the final result*.
+After building this tree we iterate on it and compose the final result.

-*To build the tree efficiently, we use an auxiliary data structure, namely the parent array.
+To build the tree efficiently, we use an auxiliary data structure, namely the parent array.
 This array tells us who is the parent of element at index i. parent[i] = parent of employee at index i in out input slice.
 For any index i, repeatedly calling parent[i], parent[parent[i]], parent[parent[parent[i]]] will eventually reach the root node (the CEO).
 If for each employee we thus know the path from him up until the CEO, it is easy to add that employee in a tree.

-*To compute the final result we traverse the tree, starting with its lowest rigth node.
+To compute the final result we traverse the tree, starting with its lowest rigth node.
 The height of the node will be equal to how many empty tabs will be in front of that employee name, and the distance to the right will determine its index in the result list:
     - the rightmost node is at the bottom of the result list
     - we first traverse the right subtree, then its left subtree then its root
     - this traversal produces the lowest line in the result list, then the second lowest, etc

+Memory wise, we store data in a MySQL database, we read it, we allocate a slice and a map containing N (number of employees), then we build a tree with N nodes.
+Thus it is O(N) memory complexity.

 NOTE 1: we reject the entries that have an invalid manager ID, or with an already existing ID.
 This is solely for flavor, the algorithm to arrange the data could, with minimal changes, handle these as well.